Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

     - In the pop-up form, click the **Type** box and choose either **Person** or **Organization** based on the vendor type.
 4. **Enter Vendor Information**:

-    - Provide the name, email, phone, URLs, and address details.
-        ⚠️ Enter a two-digit country code in your mailing and/or billing address.
+    - Enter the party's name, email address, phone number, and/or URLs.
+In the mailing/billing address, you may include the city, state, postal code, and country details.
 5. **Choose the Primary Contact Method**:

     - Select a preferred contact method by checking the box under **Primary**.